What is Software Deployment: Risks and Best Practices

 One recently discovered attack method hackers use against CI/CD pipelines is poisoned pipeline execution (PPE).

-In other words, this malicious code runs entirely in the context of entities identified as an integral part of the pipeline.
+In other words, this malicious code runs entirely in the context of entities identified as integral to the pipeline.

 The most serious danger of PPE attack vectors is that they can quickly spread from simple product delivery mechanisms to attacks on broader supply chains, making them very difficult to contain.